-I recently got promoted from Mid to Senior Engineer, and I thought I would share my insights in a three-part article series for those looking to achieve the same.
+I recently got promoted from Mid to Senior Engineer, and I thought I would share my insights in a promotion article series for those looking to achieve the same.
 The opportunity to get promoted has to be available and to be considered is dependant on the perception of you, which is influenced by your skills.

 In this article, I will be going over the perception aspect.